pirafrank/poof/README.md

 If you want to halt this behavior, you can [disable it](https://github.com/pirafrank/poof/wiki/Disable) it temporarily or permanently.

+## Documentation

+Updated documentation for the latest release is available in the [Wiki](https://github.com/pirafrank/poof/wiki).

 ## Project goals

 - Fetch and put in `$PATH` pre-built binaries available on Internet